jod35/fastapi-beyond-CRUD/docs/chapter6.md

 ## Dependency Injection
 Now that we have created the `BookService` class, we need to create the `session` object that we shall use a dependency in every API route that shall interact with the database in any way.

 FastAPI provides a dependency injection mechanism that allows us share state among many different api routes.
 Let us see how we can do this.
+Using dependency injection, we can create any Python object and only access it when we need it.
+Such a Python object is what we refer to as a **dependency**.
+The function that will need to use the dependency is what we call the dependant function.

+The concept of dependency injection seems to be technical and and so esoteric but it’s a key aspect of FastAPI and is surprisingly useful at many levels.
+Some of the way you may want to use it include the following:

+-

 ```python
 # add this to src/db/main.py